There are seven offenses that result in a direct free kick if done in a manner the referee believes was careless, reckless, or using excessive force:

 Only if the kick awarded was a direct free kick.

-in order to score a goal, an indirect free kick must touch another player before entering the net.
+An indirect free kick must be touched by another player before it goes into the net to count as a goal.
 A direct free kick does not.